openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

      }
 ```

-Now you should be able to build, run, and debug Telegram-iOS on simulator.
+Now you should be able to build, run, and debug Telegram-iOS in Simulator.

 # Fast Forward